workflows-sh/aws-ecs-fargate/README.md

 ## Latest Version

-The AWS - ECS Fargate Workflow is running on the latest version
+The AWS - ECS Fargate Workflow is running on the latest version.

 ## Getting Started